Understanding Adversarial Imitation Learning in Small Sample Regime: A Stage-coupled Analysis: Related Work

-A recent milestone in AIL is the introduction of generative adversarial imitation learning (GAIL) \citep{ho2016gail}.
-Unlike FEM and GTAL, GAIL implements the Jensen-Shannon divergence to measure the state-action distribution discrepancy.
-Moreover, GAIL leverages powerful neural networks to adaptively learn feature representations.
-For locomotion control tasks, AIL methods (e.g., GAIL, FEM, and GTAL) are found to match the expert performance for long-horizon tasks ($H=1000$) in the small sample regime ($N=1$) \citep{ho2016gail}.
-For Atari games like Pong and Breakout, a similar phenomenon is also observed \citep{yu2020intrinsic, cai2021imitation}.
-These empirical results attract significant attention.
-Since the work of \citep{ho2016gail}, many empirical advances have been achieved for AIL methods \citep{fu2018airl, Kostrikov19dac, Kostrikov20value_dice, Brantley20disagreement, dadashi2021primal, liu2021energy}.
+Generative adversarial imitation learning (GAIL) \citep{ho2016gail} has become a significant milestone in AIL research.
+Unlike its predecessors, such as FEM and GTAL, GAIL employs the Jensen-Shannon divergence to measure the discrepancy between state-action distributions.
+Moreover, GAIL leverages neural networks to learn feature representations adaptively.
+GAIL, along with other AIL methods like FEM and GTAL, has been found to match expert performance for long-horizon tasks ($H=1000$) in the small sample regime ($N=1$) in locomotion control tasks \citep{ho2016gail}, and similar results are observed for Atari games such as Pong and Breakout \citep{yu2020intrinsic, cai2021imitation}.
+These empirical findings have garnered significant attention.
+Since the initial work of \citep{ho2016gail}, many empirical advancements have been made in the field of AIL \citep{fu2018airl, Kostrikov19dac, Kostrikov20value_dice, Brantley20disagreement, dadashi2021primal, liu2021energy}.

+The theoretical understanding of why AIL methods can perform well is currently limited.
+CoRL 2019's best paper \citep{ghasemipour2019divergence} conjectured that \dquote{In common MDPs of interest, the reward function depends more on the state than action.
+Hence encouraging policies to explicitly match expert state marginals is an important learning criterion}.
+However, our lower bound argument shows that the conditions in this conjecture are \emph{not} enough to establish the superior performance of AIL.